 What are the top things to do in the summer in Breckenridge?

 With gorgeous views, wildflowers galore, and high alpine lakes, it’s no surprise that hiking is one of the most popular summer activities in Breckenridge.
 Use our guide to pick the best trail for your group.
-Don’t forget to follow Leave No Trace principals while on the trail.
+You can help us preserve and protect what we love by following Leave No Trace practices during your visit.
+Learn more by taking the Tree-Hugger Challenge.

 Not only is Breckenridge a hiker’s dream, it’s also a mecca for bikers of all kinds, from road bikers to mountain bikers to cruisers and everything in between.
 Discover the seemingly endless trails and paths for every level of rider and get ready to take in the views on two wheels.
 Rent gear or bring your own!
 All types and sizes of bicycles can be rented at various locations- try self-guided bike tours around town, custom trips, Vail pass excursions and the popular beer and distillery bike tour.